muhammad-anas35/Student_Record_system/README.md

-# This is based on Basic level of Python
+# This is based on Basic level of Python Coding
 ## Full Controll System
 - ***Coming Soon***